aspose-pdf/Aspose.PDF-Documentation/php-java/parsing/extract-data-from-tables/_index.md

 Extracting tables from PDFs is not a trivial task because the table can be created variously.

-Aspose.PDF for Java has a tool to make it easy to retrieve tables.
+Aspose.PDF for PHP via Java has a tool to make it easy to retrieve tables.
 To extract table data, you should perform the following steps:

 1. Open the PDF document - instantiate a [Document](https://reference.aspose.com/pdf/php-java/com.aspose.pdf/Document) object;
 1. Create a TableAbsorber [TableAbsorber](https://reference.aspose.com/pdf/php-java/com.aspose.pdf/tableabsorber) object to extract tables from the document.